biurad/php-clite/README.md

 $application->run();
 ```

-### This example is to print out a name creating a class file:
+### This example is to print out a name creating a class file

 ```php
 <?php